The selection of grand and petit jurors will be as follows:

 (e) Name Selection Procedures.
 At the clerk's option, and after consultation with the court, the clerk may use a properly programmed electronic data processing system to make the following selections by a purely randomized process:

+(3) names from the qualified wheel for summoning persons to serve as grand or petit jurors.
 Each county within the jury division must be substantially proportionally represented in the master jury wheel in accordance with 28 U.S.C. § 1863(b)(3).
 And the mathematical odds of any single person being picked from the source list, the master wheel, and the qualified wheel must be substantially equal.

 (f) Master Jury Wheel.
 Each jury division must be provided with a master jury wheel into which the clerk must proportionately place the names of those selected from the voter registration lists under this rule.
 The minimum number of names to be placed initially in each master jury wheel are as follows:

+(4) Dodge City Division: 1,000 names.
+(5) Fort Scott Division: 1,000 names.
 (6) Salina Division: 1,000 names.
 The chief judge may order additional names to be placed in the master jury wheel as necessary.
 The additional names must be selected as provided in subsection (e) of this rule.
 The master jury wheel must be emptied and refilled every 2 years.

 (A) In General.
 From time to time, as the court directs, the clerk must draw at random from each divisional master jury wheel, the names or numbers of as many persons as may be required for jury service.
 The clerk may draw either manually or by use of a properly programmed data computer.
 Whenever a divisional master jury wheel is maintained on a data computer, the names to be drawn from the master jury wheel must be selected by using the random number formula, as the court directs.